PS662/Prototypes/bitcask_dictionary/README.md

 ## Default Config Creation

 If the configuration file `dictionary.config` is missing, the program will automatically create a default config with a default dictionary path and version number.

+## TODO
+[ ] I am doing multiple syscalls to read/write to disk.
+Add datablock size to index and check the impact.